LapisPlugins/LapisCore/README.md

 # Getting the API

-The LapisCore API is on my personal Nexus server.
+The LapisCore API is on my personal Maven server.

 Simply use the LapisCore repo and dependency and Maven or Gradle will fetch the API